mariyahendriksen/opinionatedguide.github.io-src/chapters/p1-community.md

 ![Standards](https://imgs.xkcd.com/comics/standards.png)

 Though the one I was stressing here was really Ⅳ, you should **always** check the internet before asking in chat.
 It's not that we're being rude, it's just a matter of courtesy.
 If you're unsure of the answer or it's validity in your case, by all means ask, but asking good questions, and only when necessary, will quickly help you make friends in chat much faster.
 Note, there is one exception: if chat is currently talking about something that you know don't know about and it's already relevant to the conversation, it's totally reasonable to interject and ask for a super quick primer on what's going on or a relevant link.
-This may seem obvious, but a good number of technical chats die because of exectaly the aforementioned problems. (or gatekeeping, but that's a whole different matter...) so please don't ask things a search engine can already answer (but don't feel bad asking a question when the all mighty Google can't)
+This may seem obvious, but a good number of technical chats die because of exactly the aforementioned problems. (or gatekeeping, but that's a whole different matter...) so please don't ask things a search engine can already answer (but don't feel bad asking a question when the all mighty Google can't)

 TLDR: RTFM & STFW http://www.catb.org/esr/faqs/smart-questions.html#rtfm